While not used in the United States anymore, allodial title has some deep roots in the real estate industry.

 Both Nevada and Texas created limited allodial title provisions to protect property owners from increased property taxes.

-In Nevada, one could obtain an allodial title if the property was not mortgaged and has no liens.
+In Nevada, one could obtain an allodial title if the property was not mortgaged, had no liens and was the owner’s primary residence.

 Additionally, allodial titles were subject to exemptions from seizure in debt or bankruptcy under homestead laws.